Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 [[The Promised Land]] beckoned.

+[[Worksite Earth]] was crying out to be regenerated, renewed, and transformed.

-And for the first time in history, it became possible to conceptualize a System purpose-built to bring [[The Vision]] in to Reality.
+And for the first time in history, it became possible to conceptualize a Unifying System purpose-built to bring [[The Vision]] and [[The Goal]] into Reality.

 ### Epiphany Eight: One Epic Quest Towards Destiny